kensanata/phoebe/README.md

 code sets up the token `*secret*` for the `alex` wiki space.

 You can use the config file to change the values of other properties as well, even if these properties are set via the command line.
-The config file allows you to overwrite those, and the config file is read for every request!

     package Gemini::Wiki;
     use Modern::Perl;